-4 Analysis and Discussion of Experimental Results
+4 Analysis and Discussion of Game Played

-We analyzed two experimental plays of Minimum Nomic.
-The number of players was 5 in both experiments.
+We analyzed observations of two plays of Minimum Nomic.
+The number of players was 5 in the both observations.

 4.1 Emergence of Purpose and Goal

 In order to obtain reasonable results, we had to add an auxiliary but important rule, "The game stops when two hours elapses from the start."
 Although this rule defines a condition to end a game, strictly speaking, goal is still not prescribed, since a condition to win is not determined.